 Sejahtera Seeds and Bulbs

-You will get 300mg seeds of Sage Broadleaf for planting.
+You will get 1 gram seeds of Collards Champion for planting.

-• When the plants reach 4-6 inches tall, thin them out to 12-18 inches apart.
+• When the seedlings reach 4 inches tall, thin them to 12 inches apart.

 • Water regularly to keep the soil moist but not wet, and fertilize lightly every two weeks after planting.

 • Harvest when the leaves are 6-8 inches long by cutting them off at the base of the plant.

 • Replant every few weeks for a continuous harvest throughout the season.

 Collards Champion (Brassica oleracea var acephala) is an heirloom variety that has been around for centuries, and it’s still popular today because of its flavor and nutritional value.
 This nutrient-rich vegetable contains vitamins A, C, K, and folate as well as calcium and iron.
 It’s also low in fat and calories but high in dietary fiber, making it an ideal food for weight loss or maintenance.

 When selecting a location for your Collards Champion plants, look for an area that gets full sun (at least 6 hours per day).
 They prefer a slightly acidic soil pH of 6.0-6.5 and will thrive in fertile loam or sandy loam soils with good drainage.
 Planting depth should be 1/4 inch deep, and spacing should be 8-12 inches apart in rows 18-24 inches apart.
 If you live in a warmer climate, consider planting your collards in partial shade to protect them from intense summer heat.